Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Experiments and Results

 \subsection{Standalone Generation (SG)}

-For SG, we provide demographic information (gender and age) to the models and instruct them to generate targeted messaging to encourage them to adopt pro-energy or clean-energy.
+For SG, we provide demographic information (gender and age) to the models and instruct them to generate targeted messaging to encourage adoption of pro-energy or clean-energy.
 We \textbf{do not} provide any theme information and regional context here.
 Analysis on SG evaluates biases in model generations when given minimal context information and acts as a lens to interpret underlying biases in models’ learned distribution.

 In our experiments, we design simple descriptor-based prompts for SG analysis.
-Table \ref{tab:des_sg} in App. \ref{app:prompt} shows the full list of descriptors containing the \textit{three} axes (gender, age, stance) and corresponding specific descriptors (e.g., male, young adult (18-24), pro-energy), which we iterate through to query model generations.
+Table \ref{tab:des_sg} shows the full list of descriptors containing the \textit{three} axes (gender, age, stance) and corresponding specific descriptors (e.g., male, young adult (18-24), pro-energy), which we iterate through to query model generations.
 We then formulate the prompt by filling descriptors of each axis in a prompt template (Fig. \ref{fig:sg_pt} in App. \ref{app:prompt}).
 Using these descriptors, we generate a total of $48$ messages for SG.
 Fig. \ref{fig:prompt_ex_sg} in App. \ref{app:prompt} shows the prompt examples for SG.
-Due to $16$ messages per model per demographic group- which is a tiny sample size, which makes t-tests or ORs unstable, leading to non-significant results.
-So we \textbf{do not} consider to analyze language style bias and persuasive bias for SG.
+Due to $16$ messages per model per demographic group- which is a small sample size, which makes t-tests or ORs unstable, leading to non-significant results.
+So we \textbf{do not} consider analyzing language style bias and persuasive bias for SG.
 We \textbf{only focus on lexical content bias for SG}.